lerichard95/rile-cs203-game2/game2 plan.md

 PROBLEM WITH STATES- having to make enormous constructors— is there a way to fix this issue?
 Does generalizing the state into its own class solve these problems?
 Sounds like a design pattern...
 - No way to do this in Java... must change the constructor for all new instances.
+-- Racket can do this!

 [x] What kind of programming is HTML/CSS anyway??
 - markup languages— no real programming because it's just descriptions of things— no control flow etc...